 PRIAULX, Osmond de Beauvoir.
-Guernsey 1805 — London 15.1.1891.
+Guernsey 5.3.1805 — London 15.1.1891.
 British Classical Scholar interested in India.
 Born in a wealthy family, he studied law at Cambridge (St. Claire’s College).
 Called to the bar 1832, but never practised law.
 Instead he lived in London as a wealthy private scholar and book collector.
-Married late in life.
+Married late in life the widow of Thomas Nelson.
 One of the first persons in the U.K. to be cremated.
 Before his death he donated a house and all his books to Guernsey, to form a public library.

 Publications: Quæstiones Mosaicæ: Or the Book of Genesis Compared with the Remains of Ancient Religions.
 6+497 p.
 L. 1842.